Can You Eat Hot Dogs While on a Keto Diet?

-The keto diet, short for ketogenic diet, includes foods that are high in fat, moderate in protein, and low in carbs and sugar.
-This diet encourages consumption of natural whole foods that are packed with nutrients to give you more energy and help you lose fat and build lean muscle.
+The keto diet, short for the ketogenic diet, includes foods that are high in fat, moderate in protein, and low in carbs and sugar.
+This diet encourages consuming natural whole foods to give you more energy and help you lose fat and build lean muscle.

 Many people are attracted to the keto diet because it is not as restrictive as other diets and permits rich, indulgent foods that many plans don’t allow.
-This includes red meat, pork, poultry, fish, eggs, full-fat dairy products, nuts, fats, and sauces.
+These include items like red meat, pork, poultry, fish, eggs, full-fat dairy products, nuts, fats, and sauces.

 However, a common question for many people is: do hot dogs fit into a keto diet?
 Especially when the grilling season is in full swing, it can be difficult to resist the temptation of a juicy hot dog.

-To find out more about this diet and learn if you can eat hot dogs on keto without offsetting your progress, keep reading.
+To find out more about this diet and learn whether you can eat hot dogs on keto without offsetting your progress, keep reading.

 What Is Keto?

-Many doctors still use the keto diet as a form of treatment for disorders of the brain, but this diet has also made its way into the mainstream.
+Some doctors still use the keto diet as a form of treatment for brain disorders, but this diet has also made its way into the mainstream.
 It is thought to aid healthy heart function and long-term weight loss.

 A keto diet is said to help you lose weight by promoting ketosis, a metabolic process that involves burning fat from your body and from your diet for energy.
-To encourage ketosis, keto restricts certain food groups almost entirely and scales others way up.
-This involves regulating the daily intake of macronutrients, the core nutrient classes of food, commonly labeled as fats, carbohydrates, and protein.
+To encourage ketosis, individuals restrict certain food groups and scale others up.

 A keto diet typically encourages eating higher-fat foods while reducing high-carb foods.
 Although different versions of keto exist, generally the daily macronutrient intake to enter ketosis falls into the following ranges: 60-80% fats, 10-30% protein, and 5-10% carbohydrates.

 People can adjust this ratio to meet different goals and needs for their bodies.
-For example, those prioritizing muscle gain might increase their protein intake; those who live highly active lifestyles might increase their carbohydrate intake.
+For example, those prioritizing muscle gain might increase their protein intake and those who live highly active lifestyles might increase their carbohydrate intake.